 - Grow what you can!
 Even if it’s just having some herbs pots (which was all I could manage in London) – this is truly one of life’s pleasures and much better for you and the environment.

 - Try to cook and consume everything you buy (be organised about your schedule and how much food you/your family can consume).
 Cook in large batches when possible and freeze leftovers

-- Dispose of rubbish in the best ways available to you: reuse, recycle, compost etc.
+- Dispose of rubbish in the best ways available to you: reuse, recycle, compost, worm farms etc.

 - Feed your gut with good bacteria from fermented foods and drinks (sauerkraut, kimchi, miso, kombucha, kefir etc.) – this is beneficial to the whole ecosystem of your body, from your mental health to your immune system.

 - Sugar – we all know less is more, which can be very tricky I know!
 But when required, try and use natural sweeteners (maple, malt syrup, dates and honey), in place of modern refined sugars.